c3l3si4n/styx/README.md

  Styx allows the user to start and stop machines on their own behalf.
 Flag submission is handled by the **auto flag submission** feature.

 ## Usage
+1. `sudo apt install -y libxcursor-dev libxrandr-dev libxinerama-dev libxi-dev libxxf86vm-dev`
-1. `go install github.com/c3l3si4n/styx@HEAD`
+2. `go install github.com/c3l3si4n/styx@HEAD`
-1. Create an app token on your HTB profile (any duration you want)
+3. Create an app token on your HTB profile (any duration you want)
-2. Set the `HTB_TOKEN` environment variable with the value containing your generated token
+4. Set the `HTB_TOKEN` environment variable with the value containing your generated token
-3. Run styx
+5. Run styx